If you want to get away from the hustle and bustle of LA and want a slower pace with a super scenic landscape, Catalina Island is your answer!

 Back in its heyday, this landmark was a popular spot for the locals to enjoy dancing, theater, and dinner.

-Two of the coolest excursions in Catalina is the glass bottom boat tour or Underseas Sub Expedition.
 Both allow you to look under the water into the wild blue sea in one of the healthiest marine environments in the world!

 The glass-bottom boat will take you to Lover’s Cove Marine Preserve where you can experience a plethora of brightly colored fish, sea urchins, rockfish, and bat rays, just to name a few of the things you might catch a glimpse of.